 5. Get free access as an active military member

 If you're an active military member, a number of airport lounges are available to you for free.
-But first, it's worth noting that the previously mentioned American Express Platinum card (our #1 card choice, read more about this card here) and the Chase Sapphire Reserve both waive their annual fees for active military personnel.
-So if you're a military member, there's no reason not to get these cards, as you will have access to the largest possible selection of lounges worldwide for no fee whatsoever.
-Instructions on how to get the annual fee waived can be found here.
+But first, it's worth noting that the previously mentioned Chase Sapphire Reserve waives the annual fees for active military personnel.
+So if you're a military member, there's no reason not to get this cards, as you will have access to lounges worldwide for no fee whatsoever.

 Other methods of military airport lounge access include:

 - United Club: Free access to active duty military members and their families taking a United operated flight on the same day.
 Present your military ID (or be in uniform), boarding pass, and sponsoring documentation.

 - USO (United Service Organizations): This non-profit organization operates many airport lounges that are free to military personnel around the U.S. Use the location finder to see if your airport has one.

 Members of military have access to a wide range of other travel discounts too.
 Be sure to check out our ultimate guide to military travel discounts to see even more.

 6. Get an airline or alliance lounge membership

 Certain airlines offer paid memberships which provide entry to affiliated lounges.
 Anyone can join these programs, but the fees are still quite high, and you're restricted to a much smaller selection of lounges.
 For those reasons, most people will find better value using one of the previously mentioned credit cards to get points and discounts beyond lounges, or by signing up directly with Priority Pass.

 On the other hand, most of these passes can be purchased with points from the airline, or obtained at a discount for frequent flyers who have attained a high status.
 If you have the points or status to discount these passes, then an airline lounge membership may be the best value for you.